thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

 There is a push at ChalkFull to add a new feature: a way for teachers to build lesson plans quickly.
 The idea is that teachers can share lesson plans they have previously used on a website.
 Other teachers from across the country can view and comment on the lesson plans, and also revise them for their own use.
 In addition, ChalkFull will host supplementary materials in the form of images, videos, quizzes, links to external web resources, etc. that can be incorporated into the lesson plan.
 The expectation is that this feature will be available as an add-on to the existing product within the next quarter, and then marketed as a separate, stand-alone product within six months.

-Rather than add to its existing server farm, ChalkFull intends to use a cloud provider to host this product.
+Rather than add to its existing server farm, ChalkFull intends to use a cloud provider to host this new product.
 The analysis on what provider to use has just begun.
-ChalkFull's existing codebase is in Python (back end) and JavaScript (front end), so the chosen provider must handle these languages well.
-It's also important that the site feels responsive even when several users try to access the same set of resources.
-For example, large videos should play smoothly and uninterruptedly when the user needs.
+ChalkFull's existing codebase is in Python (back end) and JavaScript (front end), and they intend to use MongoDB as a database.
+The chosen provider must handle these languages well.
 The expectation also is that usage will spike about three weeks before the start of each school term.
 During the school year, a smaller spike on weekends is expected as teachers prepare their lessons for the upcoming week.

 ## Analytical Section Requirements